-MRI scans of brain turned into three-dimensional
+MRI scans of brain turned into three-dimensional maps of nerves

 3 Nov 2010